- Our Blog

 In this article, industry thought leader Suzanne Siracuse shares her views on how and why advisors should close the gender gap.

 It’s ironic that while diversification is a commonly used term in investment management, the financial services industry does not always apply the concept to team culture and dynamics.
 Yet, in order to best serve all types of investors, a financial advisor’s practice should be representative of increasingly diverse investor and workforce demographics.
 Leading firms are starting to realize the important part that diversity and inclusion play in their businesses, both with their top talent and with their clients.

 Recruiting and developing female advisors

-Approaches that advisors should adopt to recruit more women to their practice:
+Approaches that advisors should consider adopting to recruit more women to their practice:

 Change the hiring process

 Don’t just institute the same process you used in the past — it’s important to be intentional about how you message and where you place that message.
 The language you use is critical to how people respond, so evaluate your messaging and make sure you research the best places to reach women.
 What are they reading?
 What organizations or events do they go to for networking?
 Financial advice has evolved to a “how can I help you?” profession, so make sure this is clearly communicated in the way you describe your business.
 Also, take into consideration people’s future potential when hiring, not just their past experience.
 This will cast a wider net to find more qualified candidates.